Zibin6/line_based_event_camera_calib/README.md

 Details of the algorithm can be found in our paper:

-"Line-based Event Camera Calibration"
+"LECalib: Line-based Event Camera Calibration"

 Zibin Liu, Banglei Guan, Yang Shang, Zhenbao Yu, and Qifeng Yu.

-2023
+2024

 ## Main Function